Florian-BACHO/Deep-Learning-with-TensorFlow/README.md

 - Normal Equation for linear regression with numpy
 - Batch Gradient Descent for linear regression with numpy
-- Normal Equation for linear regression with Tensorflow
+- Normal Equation for linear regression with Tensorflow (using california housing dataset)
+- Batch Gradient Descent for linear regression with Tensorflow (using california housing dataset)